-INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF RHB INSURANCE BERHAD (CONTINUED)
+INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF RHB INSURANCE BERHAD (CONTINUED) (Incorporated in Malaysia) Registration No. 197801000983 (38000-U)

 REPORT ON THE AUDIT OF THE FINANCIAL STATEMENTS (CONTINUED)

 As part of an audit in accordance with approved standards on auditing in Malaysia and International Standards on Auditing, we exercise professional judgement and maintain professional scepticism throughout the audit.
 We also: